 Island-hopping from Ibiza

-For some more peaceful time in an island of unique, wild, beauty, many travelers choose to cross from Ibiza to Formentera.
-The Ibiza-Formentera ferry crossing is very frequent, with multiple departures, every day usually starting from 7 am until around 22.30 in the evening.
+For some peaceful time in an island of unique, wild beauty, many travelers choose to cross from Ibiza to Formentera.
+The Ibiza-Formentera ferry crossing is very frequent, with multiple daily departures, usually from 07:00 until 22.30.
 The duration of the ferry ride is only 30-40 minutes which makes it a great option for a day trip!

-Both of the ports of Ibiza serve ferry connections to the port of Palma de Mallorca.
-The Ibiza - Palma ferry crossing is daily and the duration of the ferry trip can last from 2 to 4 hours depending on the type of ferry that you choose to travel with.
-The San Antonio - Palma ferry crossing operates 7 times per week and the ferry trip lasts approximately 2,5 hours.
+The two ports of Ibiza serve ferry connections to the port of Palma de Mallorca.
+The Ibiza - Palma ferry crossing is daily and the duration of the ferry trip can last from 2 to 4 hours depending on the type of ferry that you choose.
+The San Antonio - Palma ferry crossing operates 7 times per week and the ferry trip lasts approximately 2h 30min.

-On the Ferryhopper map of ferries, you can find all available ferry connections from Ibiza and the Balearic Islands to plan the perfect island-hopping experience for you!
+On Ferryhopper's Map of ferries, you can find all available ferry routes from Ibiza and the Balearic Islands to plan the perfect island-hopping experience!

-Aerial photo of a busy day at the port of San Antonio, in the northwest of the island of Ibiza.
+Aerial view of a busy day at the port of San Antonio, in the northwest of the island of Ibiza.

 Where to book ferry tickets to Ibiza?

-Do you dream of swimming in the crystal blue waters of Ibiza?
-Are you preparing for some wild partying by the sea?
-Ibiza is a great holiday destination in the Balearic sea!
-On Ferryhopper you can compare all the available ferry routes from/to Ibiza, ferry ticket prices, ferry companies, and schedules, and book your ferry tickets online at the best prices.
+Do you dream of swimming in the blue waters of Ibiza?
+Are you getting ready for some wild partying by the sea?
+Ibiza is a great holiday destination in the Balearic Sea!
+On Ferryhopper you can compare all the available ferry routes from/to Ibiza, check ferry ticket prices, ferry companies, and schedules, and book your ferry tickets online at the best prices, with no extra fees!